adriengivry/GyvrTools/README.md

 ## Target platforms and configurations
 For this project I target Windows and Linux (32 bits and 64 bits), but some features are Windows-only

+## How to build ?
+The build isn't included in this repository to let you having fun compiling it in the platform/configuration you want.
+To build this project, the best and easiest way is to use Visual Studio 2017.
+All you have to do is to build in any configuration you want.
+A "Build" folder will be generated at the root of the repository, ready for use with .lib, .dll and .h files !

 ## Current architecture

 ### GyvrEngine - Package Diagram